Catalyst sells US operations to China company

 Canadian company Catalyst Paper Corp. is selling its U.S. operations, including a pair of paper mills in Maine and Wisconsin, to a Chinese company that has no immediate plans for changes, officials said Friday.

-A subsidiary of Nine Dragons Paper is paying $175 million for the mills and an operations center in Dayton, Ohio.
+A subsidiary of Nine Dragons Paper is paying $175 million for the mills along with staff associated with an operations center in Dayton, Ohio.
 There are no plans for layoffs at the mills, which employ about 610 workers in Rumford, Maine, and 380 workers in Biron, Wisconsin, a spokeswoman said.

 Continue Reading Below